weka/wekactl/README.md

 PATH_TO_WEKACTL_BINARY cluster import -n CLUSTER_NAME -u WEKA_USERNAME -p WEKA_PASSWORD --region CLUSTER_REGION
 ```

-The import reads the CloudFormation stack and creates Auto Scaling Groups based on that.
+The import reads the CloudFormation stack and creates Auto Scaling Groups for Weka backends servers based on that.
-It Creates an auto-scaling group for the Weka cluster (backend servers), and if clients have been deployed via the CloudFormation stack, it also creates an auto-scaling group for the clients.

 ### Connecting clients to cluster
 After the import, you will be presented with a script to use for joining clients to weka cluster